-It packs a lot of bite for you spice lovers out there.
-In fact when I make this lemon Indian pickle at home I use two more hot chilli peppers.
+It packs a punch for you spice lovers out there.
+In fact when I make this Indian lemon pickle at home I use two more hot chilli peppers.
+Call me crazy!

 You should experiment and add or take out spices as you see fit.

 Are you ready to try this?
 It only takes minutes.

 Believe me – once you try this lemon pickle, you will never go back to store bought.
 Not that store bought Indian pickle is bad!
 This one is simply so much better.